 English Composition Advanced Placement, ACT, SAT, and IB Policy

-If you earn a score of 5 on the IB Test you will earn three credits for ENGL 001.
+If you earn a score of 5 or higher on the IB Test you will earn three credits for ENGL 001.

 Mathematics Advanced Placement, ACT, & SAT Policy

 Advanced placement credit in mathematics is usually awarded for either MATH 012 (Basic Statistics), MATH 021 (Calculus 1), MATH 021 and 022 (Calculus I and II).
 Such advanced placement satisfies the mathematics distribution requirement.
 Please review the Mathematics Course page for more information on Math courses at Lehigh.
 Below you will find Statistics and Calculus course credit policy:

 A score of 4 or 5 on the AP Statistics exam may =

 MATH 021 (4 credits)

 A score of 4 or 5 on the AP Calculus BC exam may =

 Note that in 2020, the AP exams have been administered under a revised curriculum, due to COVID-19.
 The Mathematics Department AP credit policy has NOT been modified, but students with AP credit should be aware that some required topics may have been missed on the AP exam, and should make sure that their knowledge of these topics is sufficient.

 Registration for Calculus courses is based on three criteria: previous calculus exposure in high school, AP/SAT/ACT score, and intended major.
 Please review the stated criteria for each calculus course in order to make your calculus selection by perusing the chart provided at the top of this page or on the Calculus Placement page.